rusd80/andersen-devops/README.md

 and human-machine interface devices.
 I'm interested in computer science, programming and management methodologies such as LEAN and Kanban.
 I'm currently learning Linux administration, AWS, Azure and Kubernetes.
-At now become a DevOps engineer is my dream and challenge.
+At now become a DevOps engineer is my challenge.

 ### How to reach me: